RaisulislamRimon/project12-used-products-resale-client/README.md

 This project is a client side for the used-products-resale website.It is a simple web application that allows users to sell & buy books online.

+## Used Technologies

+- React
+- React Router Dom
+- Axios
+- React-Icons
+- tailwindcss
+- daisyui
+- react-query
+- js
+- nodejs
+- mongodb
+- expressjs
+- firebase
+- jwt
+- stripe

-- Buyers can buy books
+* Buyers can buy books

-- Sellers can sell books
+* Sellers can sell books

-- Users can advertise their books
+* Users can advertise their books

-- Buyers can pay with Stripe payment gateway
+* Buyers can pay with Stripe payment gateway

-- Users can register/login with email/google
+* Users can register/login with email/google

-- Sellers can add books/products to sell via website.
+* Sellers can add books/products to sell via website.

 ## Live Website : https://used-products-resale-b170c.web.app/